giacecco/oil-and-gas-licensing-map/README.md

 Northing/Easting to Latitude/Longitude conversion in JavaScript code is done using Chris Veness' JavaScript libraries available [here](http://www.movable-type.co.uk/scripts/latlong-gridref.html).

 All of DECC's data used by this project is licensed under the [Open Government License v2.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/).

+The data used for this project has achieved the Open Data Institute's Open Data Certificate ["Pilot level"](https://certificates.theodi.org/datasets/1164/certificates/13292) on 13 January 2014, which means extra effort went in to support and encourage feedback from people who use this open data.